The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Technical Proofs

-\begin{proof}[Proof of Theorem~\ref{thm:density}] It is well known that the Hellinger distance possesses an exponentially powerful local test with respect to both the type-I and type-II errors (e.g., Section~7 of \citet{ghosal2000convergence} or Lemma~2 of \citet{ghosal2007convergence}).
-Therefore by the general posterior contraction theory, it suffices to show that there exists $\Theta_n\subseteq \mathcal F$ such that for some $\bar c>0$,
+\begin{myprooftitle}[Proof of Theorem~\ref{thm:density}] It is well known that the Hellinger distance possesses an exponentially powerful local test with respect to both the type-I and type-II errors (e.g., Section~7 of \citet{ghosal2000convergence} or Lemma~2 of \citet{ghosal2007convergence}).
+Therefore by the general posterior contraction theory, it suffices to show that there exists $\Theta_n\subseteq \mathcal F$ such that for some $\bar c>0$ and a sufficiently large $\bar c'>0$,

 where $B_n=\{f: K(p_0,p_f)\le \epsilon_n^2 , V(p_0,p_f)\le \epsilon_n^2\}$.
 The last condition \eqref{eqn:con3-2} follows directly from the proof of Theorem~\ref{thm:nonreg}, so we only need to verify \eqref{eqn:con1-2} and \eqref{eqn:con2-2}.